- Service Sites

 - Willingness to participate in a Catholic community and regular liturgical services

 - Willingness to participate in fundraising for the program (with guidance from the National Office)

 - Commitment to work and live with the poor.

 - Raise $3000 towards program expenses

 - Visit a travel clinic to obtain the necessary vaccines and medicines

 - Have a history of long-term service, like AmeriCorps or JVC.

 - Speak a language used in the service region.

-Volunteers begin their year of service in January and return in December.
+Volunteers begin their year of service late in the summer and return in June of the following year..